-In the $62.5 billion-plus global sneaker market, the competition is fierce, the costs associated with the intensive research and development that goes into designing and manufacturing footwear are high, and the revenues that can be generated from single styles can race past the $1 billion mark for standouts like the Nike Flyknits styles or adidas’ Stan Smith and the Superstar models.
-This means that the stakes are high amongst the market’s key players, and the chance that litigation will come into play among them is even higher.
+In the $62.5 billion-plus global sneaker market, the competition is fierce, the costs associated with the intensive research and development that goes into designing and manufacturing footwear are high, and the revenues that can be generated from single styles can race past the $1 billion mark for standouts like Nike’s Flyknits styles or adidas’ Stan Smith and the Superstar models.
+This means that the stakes are high amongst the market’s key players, and the chance that litigation will play out among them is even higher.

-Nike and adidas have long made headlines in connection with their history of legal battles, centering on their respective knitted technologies, for instance, which spawned an international battle beginning at the very same time as he London Olympics in 2012, and while there is likely no end in sight to the fights they wage against one another in their quest to outfit consumers across the globe, another rivalry has been spilling over into the courts: Nike versus Skechers.
+Nike and adidas have long garnered headlines dedicated to their history of legal battles, centering on their respective knitted technologies, for instance, which spawned an international battle beginning at the very same time as the London Olympics in 2012, and while there is likely no end in sight to the fights that these two titans will wage against one another in their respective quests to outfit consumers across the globe (and boost revenues and profits in the process), another rivalry has been spilling over into the courts: Nike versus Skechers.

-In the lawsuit that it filed against Skechers in a federal court in California in September, Nike told the judge that the case was not the first of its kind, just as it was “not the first time Skechers has infringed its intellectual property rights.”
-Accusing Skechers of copying a number of its sneaker designs and thereby, infringing two of its utility patents, counsel for Nike declared that the case is actually “the fourth in a series of lawsuits that Nike, and its subsidiary Converse Inc., have filed against Skechers asserting a range of intellectual property rights.”
+In the lawsuit that it filed against Skechers in a federal court in California in September, Beaverton, Oregon-headquartered Nike told the judge that the case was not the first of its kind, just as it was “not the first time Skechers has infringed its intellectual property rights.”
+Accusing Manhattan Beach, California-based Skechers of copying a number of its sneaker designs and thereby, infringing two of its utility patents, counsel for Nike said that the case is actually “the fourth in a series of lawsuits that Nike, and its subsidiary Converse Inc., have filed against Skechers asserting a range of intellectual property rights.”

 In filing suit against Skechers this fall, Nike has escalated another relatively recently-initiated fight against its Southern California-based rival, and added yet another matter to a larger – and clearly still growing – list of proceedings that Nike has said stem from Skechers’ larger pattern of allegedly “copying its competitors’ designs and using innovative technologies developed by others to gain market share instead of innovating its own designs and technologies.”

-In Skechers’ mind, Nike’s latest litigation was the latest attempt by the $150 billion-plus sportswear giant to “stifle competition” and “bully” its rivals.
-This is what Skechers asserted in an open letter that it posted to social media in the fall of 2019.
+In Skechers’s mind, Nike’s most recent lawsuit is merely the latest attempt by the $150 billion-plus sportswear giant to “stifle competition” and “bully” its rivals.
+That is, after all, what Skechers asserted in the open letter that it posted to social media in the fall of 2019.

-A timeline of their respective lawsuits – and other legal proceedings – is as follows …
+With such a budding legal battle at play, we have put together a timeline of their respective lawsuits – and other legal proceedings …

 October 2014: Converse v.
 Skechers